circuitikz/circuitikz/CONTRIBUTING.md

 email, or any other method with the owners of this repository before making a change.

 Although this project has no official Code of Conduct, we ask you to be kind, and respectful in your comments and request.
-Remember that this is an effort from a group of people volunteering this work, so that be patient...
+Remember that this is an effort from a group of volunteers, so be patient...

 # Preferred way of contributing